infrasonicaudio/mutable-dev-environment/README.md

     VBoxManage extpack install <filename>

+_2023 Note: You can just double click the file to install on macOS_

 Finally if you are running a Linux operating system you will want to add your user to the `vboxusers` group so that the virtual machine can access your USB devices.
 Run the following command:

     sudo usermod -a -G vboxusers $USER